Frontpage

 Other decisions:

-- Day activities under the Act on Services for Persons with Disabilities
+• Decision on daytime activities outside the home provided under the Act on Services for Persons with Disabilities

 (A) = You are entitled to have the A symbol marked on your card.
 The symbol shows that you need a companion or support person who will accompany you.